aymenhafeez/aymenhafeez.github.io/_posts/2021-05-22-infinite-slab-reactor.md

 ---
 layout: post
 mathjax: true
-title: Neutron diffusion part 2
+title: Neutron flux in an infinite slab reactor
 ---

 Deriving an expression for the thermal neutron flux in an infinite slab reactor